cmorty/lejos/README.txt

 http://maven.apache.org/guides/mini/guide-ide-eclipse.html

 IDEA:
-ItelliJ IDEA (http://www.jetbrains.com/) can use the pom.xml as a project definition, via File -> Open Project and opening the pom.xml file.
+IntelliJ IDEA (http://www.jetbrains.com/) can use the pom.xml as a project definition, via File -> Open Project and opening the pom.xml file.

 Netbeans: